United Food and Commercial Workers: International leadership

-Canadian directors
+Canadian Director

-The UFCW Canadian director (also known as the national director and, more recently, the national president) is the union's ranking official based in Canada.
+The UFCW Canadian Director (also known as the National Director and, more recently, the UFCW Canada National President) is the union's ranking official based in Canada.

-The Canadian director is elected by Canadian delegates to UFCW regular conventions.
+The UFCW Canada National President is elected by Canadian delegates to UFCW regular conventions.

-As part of his or her duties, the Canadian director serves as the union's chief spokesperson in Canada, presides over the UFCW Canada national council, and represents the union on the CLC Canadian council.
+As part of his or her duties, the UFCW Canada National President serves as the union's chief spokesperson in Canada, presides over the UFCW Canada national council, and represents the union on the CLC Canadian council.

-The Canadian director also leads the efforts of the UFCW Canada national office, which involve field staff in every Canadian province, as well as dedicated resources and staff for communications, training and education, political and legislative affairs, and special projects.
+The UFCW Canada National President also leads the efforts of the UFCW Canada national office, which involve field staff in every Canadian province, as well as dedicated resources and staff for communications, training and education, political and legislative affairs, and special projects.

-As per the UFCW Constitution, the UFCW Canadian director is the union's International Vice President number one for Canada.
-And in recent years, the UFCW Canadian director has also served on the UFCW International Executive Committee as one of the union's three International Executive Vice Presidents, whom are elected at-large by delegates to regular conventions.
+The UFCW Canada National President also serves on the UFCW International Executive Committee as one of the union's three International Executive Vice Presidents.

-The Canadian directors of the United Food and Commercial Workers are:
+The Canadian Directors of the United Food and Commercial Workers are: